 Custodial risk for deposits is the risk that in the event of bank failure, the Library will not be able to recover deposits or collateral securities that are in the possession of an outside party.
-At year end, the carrying amount of the Library's deposits was \$4,695,331 and the bank balance was \$5,263,213.
-Of the bank balance, \$2,544,459 was covered by Federal depository insurance and \$2,718,754 was exposed to custodial credit risk because those deposits were uninsured and collateralized with securities held by the pledging financial institution's trust department or agent, but not in the Library's name.
+At year end, the carrying amount of the Library's deposits was \$4,962,482 and the bank balance was \$5,021,582.
+None of the bank balance was exposed to custodial credit risk.